-7 Resources for LGBTQ+ Folks Ready to Move Abroad
+7 Resources for LGBTQ+ Folks Ready to Move Abroad (2025 Edition)

-So you want to move abroad…. now what?
+So you want to move abroad… now what?

-• Step 1: Preferred countries
+Step 1: Shortlist countries

-• Step 2: LGBTQ+ safety
+Step 3: Understand LGBTQ+ safety and society

 1. Asher + Lyric’s LGBTQ+ Travel Safety Index